 - Employees accrue at least one day or eight hours of paid sick leave or paid time off within three months of employment each year

-- Your employees earn at least three days or 24 hours of paid sick leave or paid time off within nine months of the start of their employment
+- Your employees earn at least five days or 40 hours of paid sick leave or paid time off within nine months of the start of their employment

 If your policy has changed since January 1, 2015 or does not meet the above requirements, you must follow the California paid sick leave law.